cmu-delphi/covidcast-indicators/validator/README.md

 2) Comparative analysis with recent data from the API to detect any anomalies, such as spikes or significant value differences

-The validator validates new source data against daily data that is already written to disk, making the execution of the validator independent of the pipeline execution.
+The validator validates new source data in CSV format against data pulled from the [COVIDcast API](https://cmu-delphi.github.io/delphi-epidata/api/covidcast.html).
-This creates the additional advantage of validating against multiple days of daily data for a better cummulative analysis.

 ## Running the Validator